onurkaymak/galactic-age-calculator/README.md

 ## Setup/Installation Requirements

-- Clone this project from provided GitHub repository: [Repository Link](https://github.com/onurkaymak/galactic-age-calculator)
+- Clone this project from provided GitHub repository: [Repository Link](https://github.com/onurkaymak/galactic-age-calculator).

 - Navigate into the project's folder in your terminal.

 - Please note that you need both Node.js and NPM are installed in your local machine to install all the dependencies to run this app.

 - While you are in the root level of the project folder, type `$ npm install` in your terminal to download all the necessary dependencies.

 - Once NPM install all the dependencies, you can type `$ npm run build` in your terminal, this will let [Webpack](https://webpack.js.org/concepts/) to bundle application files.
+NOTE: You can pass this step if you only want to start the application in your browser, next step's script `$ npm run start` already bundle/build project files before start the server.

 - Finally, you can type `$ npm run start`, this will let Webpack to start the application in your browser.

 - You can always check package.json file to see full list of dependencies and scripts.

 #### Run Test files with Jest